Indications for SPE:

 arthritis with high RF levels)2, it being a nonspecific reflection of active autoimmunity4

 .
+IgG-4 related disease may affect enough tissue volume to increase gama with9 or without a tight spike.
 But, modern electrophoretic plates sometimes detect seeming bands due to

 broad increases might indicate